 As hiring becomes more competitive, employers need to do more to entice top talent to join their organization.
-Research from our 2020 Hiring Outlook shows that candidates will interview at more than one company at a time.
-That means you’ll need to showcase what sets you apart from other organizations during the hiring process.
-However, if you’re going to win over the top talent in your industry, you’ll need to know what candidates are looking for in their potential employers and showcase how your organization can offer these features.
+This is especially true now that more candidates are interviewing with different employers and entertaining multiple offers.
+With more options for candidates to consider, you’ll need to showcase what sets you apart from other organizations during the hiring process.
+To effectively do this, you’ll need to know what candidates are looking for in their potential employers and showcase how your organization can offer these features.

 Not sure what makes a good company in the eyes of your candidates?
 These five qualities are what most candidates seek during the hiring process: